I. Purpose

 II.
 Policy

 Each child who resides in Maryland and is five (5) years old or older, and under 18 shall attend a public school during the entire school year unless the child is otherwise receiving regular, thorough instruction during the school year in the studies usually taught in public schools to children of the same age, or is exempted by law.
-If the child is home schooled, the PGCPS Home School Office must be notified and provided the required documentation for the exemption,
+If the child is home schooled, the PGCPS Home School Office must be notified and provided the required documentation for the exemption.

-IV.
+III.
 Definitions

-- Attendance
+-

 - Face to face – students attend class in the school buildings.